Georg Ludolf Dissen

 Georg Ludolf Dissen (17 December 1784 - 21 September 1837) was a German classical philologist who was a native of Groß Schneen, a village in the District of Göttingen.

 He studied classical philology at the University of Göttingen, where one of his instructors was Christian Gottlob Heyne (1729-1812).
 After graduation, he was a lecturer at Göttingen, and in 1812 relocated to the University of Marburg as an associate professor.
 The following year he returned to Göttingen, where he was a colleague to Friedrich Gottlieb Welcker (1784-1868), Ernst Karl Friedrich Wunderlich (1783-1816) and Karl Otfried Müller (1797-1840).
 In 1817 he was appointed "full professor", and in 1833 became a full member of the Göttingen Academy of Sciences.

 Dissen was considered an excellent teacher, and was an important influence to the development of philologist Karl Lachmann (1793-1851).
 Among his written works were editions of Pindar (1830), Tibullus (1835) and the orations of Demosthenes (1837).
-In addition, he collaborated with Philipp August Böckh (1785-1867) on the latter's masterful edition of Pindar.
+In addition, he collaborated with August Böckh on the latter's masterful edition of Pindar.